 – Enhance member programmatic and administrative capacity and efficiency,

 – Develop collaborative solutions to deliver better on-the-ground outcomes,

 – Jointly measure and report outcomes to track statewide impact,

 – Identify and advocate for state, regional and local policy solutions,

 – Collectively achieve greater progress toward our shared food system vision.

 History of OCFSN

 OCFSN emerged from a series of statewide Community Food Systems Convenings funded by Meyer Memorial Trust that were held annually from 2012 to 2016.
 These Convenings were an opportunity for non-profit and community leaders from across the state to meet and share information about local and regional food systems development efforts.
 Participants quickly recognized the benefits of peer-to-peer networking, shared learning, and collaboration, and began to think about means to link and support the growing number of groups working on farm and food systems issues.

 Planning began in earnest in 2014 with a group of volunteers drafting a proposal for formation of OCFSN.
 That proposal was affirmed in 2015 by 34 founding members, who also established four initial priority areas for collective action:

-– Access to land for new and expanding small farmers.
+- Increasing and improving Access to Land for new and expanding small farmers.